HomeArticle

 1. Clear Goals

 To enter the state of macro - flow, it is crucial that we clearly know what we are trying to achieve.
 This is one of the differences between macro - flow and micro - flow.
-In micro - flow moments, we don't have a clear goal.
+In micro - flow moments, we don't have clear goals.
 We just mindlessly browse and scroll under the stimulation of the information flood.

 2. Immediate Feedback